5 Ways to Optimize Online Platforms for Donor Engagement

 Now that you have multiple data collection and analysis tools in place, it’s time to use that data to improve your outreach through segmentation.

 Segmenting your supporters not only helps you cater to specific audiences but also increases the chance that your messages will resonate with readers.
-When emails are personalized and relevant to individual supporters, they’re much more likely to feel valued by your organization and engage with your message.
+When emails are personalized and relevant to individual supporters, they’re much more likely to feel valued by your organization and engage.

 Some common ways to segment your donors include grouping them by: